webrecorder/browsertrix/frontend/docs/docs/user-guide/getting-started.md

 # Your First Crawl

-Let’s crawl your first webpage!
-This guide will walk you through the basic steps for setting up a webpage crawl.
+Let’s set up your first website crawl!
+This guide will walk you through the basic steps for setting up a crawl.

 ## Accessing your dashboard